Ume Plum Vinegar

 Shiso is an herb that is related to mint, but has a slight lemony taste.
 Besides adding a beautiful red color and flavor to umeboshi, shiso has strong antibacterial and preservative qualities

 Now, although ume is acidic tasting (it is a vinegar after all!) , once it is in the body, it is actually alkalinizing (just like apple cider vinegar and lemon juice)

 What does this mean? : these foods help to balance our bodies ph level which helps to reduce fatigue, stimulate digestion, and promote the elimination of toxins.

 Ume is great for sprinkling on greens after cooking (increases the bioavailablity of vitamins, minerals in these nutritious vegetables like kale, spinach and chard (makes them easier for your body to use those nutrients!)

-**one word of advice- eliminate salt in a recipe, or reduce the amount of tamari or Braggs that you may be using.
+**one word of advice- when using ume you should eliminate the salt in a recipe, or reduce the amount of tamari or Braggs that you may be using.